llZektorll/OB_Template/README.md

 EX: 0A_Template.
 "0" -> Root notes folder "A" -> First vault folder "Templates" -> Main type of information

 2. All the files carry the information from it's hierarchy.
-EX: 0A_1_1_DailyLog, "0" -> Root notes folder "A" -> First vault folder "1" -> first folder in the vault "1" -> First Sub-folder "DailyLog" -> File Name
+EX: 0A_1_1_DailyLog, "0" -> Root notes folder "A" -> First vault folder "1" -> first sub-folder in the vault "1" -> First file "DailyLog" -> File Name

 </details>